The Ten Commandments, or any similar set of rules, by any other name, are necessary to maintain order in society.

 So, now answer this question for yourself.
 If everyone with whom you discuss this subject agrees with the "principle" of the commandments, why does nearly every "Christian" react by saying something like, "Those are only for the Jews!", or "The law doesn't apply to Gentiles.", or even, "We have the Holy Spirit, we don't need the Law."?

-That very attitude is why people continue to break the commandments, most if not all of them, and usually don't even realize that they are doing so.
-Even if they recognize that the rules still matter, people change the meaning of the commandment to the point that whatever they are doing, by their "interpretation", it is not breaking any of the commandments.
+That very attitude is why people continue to break the commandments, most "Christians", if not all of them.
+Usually, most don't even realize that they are doing so.
+Even if they recognize that the rules still matter, people change the meaning of the commandment to the point that whatever they are doing, by their "interpretation", is not breaking any of the commandments.

 God did what?